Media-Ed-Online/princ-int-media-2017aut/modules/topic-02/_posts/2017-01-08-conclusions.md

 By understanding traditional architecture we as craftsmen and women can learn how to give strength and stability to foundational concepts like form and layout.
 By utilizing digital technologies we can add fludity and dynamics and create _experiences_ with these foms based on our creative visions.

-If we're good, the audience receives our message.
+If we're good, the audience will receives our message.
 If we're really good, they'll live it.
 <div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/sJNvqhK53Kg" frameborder="0" allowfullscreen></iframe></div>